CILEX Statement: Black Lives Matter

-- CILEx will consult its membership on an annual basis to hear differing perspectives from all of our members who face discrimination and prejudice in the workplace.
-In particular, this work will allow us to understand how issues may be disproportionately affecting groups within our membership and to specifically measure the impact of barriers to inclusion affecting our BAME members.
+- CILEX will consult its membership on a regular basis to hear differing perspectives from all of our members who face discrimination and prejudice in the workplace.
+This work will allow us to understand how issues may be disproportionately affecting groups within our membership and to specifically measure the impact of barriers to inclusion affecting our ethnic minority members.

-- CILEx will launch an annual scholarship programme aimed at encouraging applications to the CILEx Law School from people who face diversity barriers to achieve their potential, reinforcing our commitment of promoting inclusivity and accessibility to the law wherever and however it presents itself.
-We will be working with our charity, The CILEx Foundation, to administer this through them.
+- CILEX has an annual scholarship and bursary programme aimed at encouraging applications to the CILEX Law School from people who face diversity and/or financial barriers to achieve their potential, reinforcing our commitment of promoting inclusivity and accessibility to the law wherever and however it presents itself.
+We are working with our charity, The CILEX Foundation, to administer these schemes through them.

 - We encourage all our members to take to heart the call for personal reflection and to put our values into action by not remaining silent in the face of discrimination at work, or in our wider society.
 In particular, as a professional body of lawyers, we have a duty to combat racism, wherever it raises its ugly head.